Winter Wheat Production ManualWritten by D. B. FowlerCrop Development CentreUniversity of Saskatchewan

 POST-HARVEST OPERATIONS THAT REDUCE THE SNOWTRAPPING POTENTIAL OF A STUBBLE FIELD, DRY OUT THE SEEDBED, OR DAMAGE THE WINTER WHEAT STAND MUST BE AVOIDED

 Height and density of stubble determine the snowtrapping potential of a stubble field and any post harvest operation, including fertilizer banding below the soil surface, that breaks down the stubble will increase the risk of winter damage.
 Soil moisture in stubble fields is also often limiting for germination and establishment of winter wheat.
 When soil moisture is poor, a fall banding operation prior to seeding may result in further moisture loss and poor seed germination.
 Excessive tillage associated with fertilizer banding during the seeding operation can also create similar problems.

 If banding below the soil surface is done after emergence of the winter wheat there will be damage to the stand.
 This will result in greater susceptibility to winterkill, delayed maturity and increased weed competition.

 Spring banding below the soil surface into established winter wheat stands will result in delayed maturity and increased weed competition.

-RECEIVE PRIORITY OVER FERTILIZER PLACEMENT
+SEED PLACEMENT MUST RECEIVE PRIORITY OVER FERTILIZER PLACEMENT

 Shallow seeding (approximately one inch) into a firm, moist seedbed provides optimum seed placement for stubbled-in winter wheat.
 Improper seed placement can result in increased winterkill, later maturity and lower yields.
 For example, in the severe winterkill winter of 1984-85, a difference in seeding depth of one inch (2.5 cm) compared to two inches (5 cm) often meant the difference between a crop and no crop the following spring.